Breast Surgery and its effect on breastfeeding (part 2)

 The first thing to emphasize is that a breast abscess though distressing to the mother and the physician, is not a dire emergency.
 Mothers and babies are frequently sent rushing to the emergency department for immediate treatment when a more restrained, thoughtful approach would be much better.

-The diagnosis of breast abscess can be made by aspirating the mass (video clip).
+The diagnosis of breast abscess can be made by aspirating the mass (photo 4).
 This not only makes the diagnosis (aspiration will reveal that the content of the mass is pus), but gives some relief to the mother if she is in pain.
 Furthermore, a sample for the laboratory for culture and sensitivity of the organism causing the abscess is available (almost always, in our experience, Staphylococcus aureus and not rarely these days MRSA – methicillin resistant Staphylococcus aureus).

 Aspirations can be repeated every few days if necessary, but this routine of returning to the doctor’s office over and over is not easy for a new mother and her baby and even less so if she has other young children at home.
 Furthermore, repeated aspirations do not always work to treat the abscess definitively.

 However, incision and drainage, as done by most surgeons also is not a good idea.
 Surgeons, as a group, do not consider breastfeeding important.
-Stopping breastfeeding on the affected breast, which, it seems, most surgeons recommend, risks milk continuing to leak out the incision once the infection is cured, as with a galactocoele.
+Stopping breastfeeding on the affected breast, which, it seems, most surgeons recommend, at least in our area, risks milk continuing to leak out the incision once the infection is cured, as with a galactocoele.
 Where will the milk come out if not from the nipple?
 Yes, the area of least resistance, the incision.
 And not emptying the breast by breastfeeding causes the mother additional pain from engorgement.

 Some surgeons go even further and strongly recommend the mother stop breastfeeding completely, even on the unaffected side.
 Now why would they do this?